Published January 23, 2025

 - Bebas Neue.
 An all-caps display font with a tall, narrow profile.
 It has a high-energy, impactful feel that works well for attention-grabbing moments, callouts, and highlight text.

 - Roboto.
 Google's workhorse sans-serif.
-It is neutral, versatile, and extremely readable.
+It's neutral, versatile, and extremely readable.
 The bold weight is a safe, professional choice that works across all content types.

 Readability at Small Sizes

-Social media videos are consumed on phone screens, which means your captions need to be readable at physical sizes much smaller than what you see while editing on a desktop monitor.
-Here are the key factors that affect small-size readability:
+Social media videos get watched on phone screens, which means your captions need to be readable at physical sizes much smaller than what you see while editing on a desktop monitor.
+A few things affect small-size readability:

 - Weight.
 Use bold or extra-bold weights.
 Regular weight text becomes thin and hard to read against busy video backgrounds.